How to Add or Remove the Hibernate Button in Windows 11

 Method 2Use Windows Registry Editor to Show or Hide Hibernate Button

-You can show or hide the hibernate button in Windows 11 using the Registry Editor, but this is for advanced users.
+Registry Editor (Windows' advanced database for system settings) provides a direct backend route to force the hibernate button to appear.
 By making specific changes in the registry, you can control whether the hibernate option shows up in your power menu.
-Be careful, as mistakes here can affect your system.
+Proceed with caution, because mistakes here can affect your system.

 - Open Registry Editor.
 Press Windows key + R, type